logan-bobo/flask_app_container/README.md

 ### Building and running the container
-1. Ensure Docker is isntalled and running
+1. Ensure Docker is installed and running
     ```sh
     docker version && systemctl status docker
     ```